JuliaImages/Images.jl/doc/core.md

 `ColorValue`, as defined in the `Color` package.
 That package provides many utility functions for analyzing and manipulating colors.
-Alternatively, you can use a third dimension (often of size 3) or encode your images as either `Uint32` or `Int32` and work with 24-bit color.
+Alternatively, you can use a third dimension of size 3 or encode your images as either `Uint32` or `Int32` and work with 24-bit color.
 (If you need to use `Uint32` simply to store pixel intensities, you should not use plain arrays.)